-All members of the University of Massachusetts community shall abide by the laws of the Federal Government, the Commonwealth of Massachusetts, the regulations of the Alcohol Beverages Control Commission and local ordinances and regulations relative to the possession, consumption, distribution, transportation, manufacture and sale of alcoholic beverages or products, on land or premises owned or occupied by the UMMS.
-(Trustee Document T97-112) Students must also be in compliance with Alcoholic

-Beverages on Campus policy 1.2.01 from the Executive Vice Chancellor for Administration and Finance or designee.
+All members of the University of Massachusetts community shall abide by the laws of the Federal Government, the Commonwealth of Massachusetts, the regulations of the Alcohol Beverages Control Commission and local ordinances and regulations relative to the possession, consumption, distribution, transportation, manufacture and sale of alcoholic beverages or products, on land or premises owned or occupied by the UMass Chan Medical School (Trustee Document T97-112).
+Students must also be in compliance with Alcoholic Beverages on Campus policy 1.2.01 from the Executive Vice Chancellor for Administration and Finance or designee.

-Alcohol can be consumed on the campus of the University of Massachusetts at Worcester only by students of legal drinking age at University-sponsored student events in designated areas.
-Any student-sponsored event that includes alcoholic beverages must be reviewed and approved by the Executive Vice Chancellor for Administration and Finance or designee.
+Alcohol can be consumed on the campus of UMass Chan Medical School only by students of legal drinking age at University-sponsored student events in designated areas.
+Any student-sponsored event that includes alcoholic beverages must be reviewed and approved by the Office of Public Safety.

-Student sponsored events shall prohibit under-age drinking, excessive drinking, and shall stress safety and individual accountability by those who choose to drink.
+Student-sponsored events shall prohibit under-age drinking, excessive drinking, and shall stress safety and individual accountability by those who choose to drink.
 No advertisement, sale or promotion of alcoholic beverages of any kind is permitted on campus.
-Outdoor public drinking on premises owned, occupied or controlled by the University of Massachusetts is forbidden, except at University-sponsored events in designated areas.
+Outdoor public drinking on premises owned, occupied or controlled by UMass Chan Medical School is forbidden, except at University-sponsored events in designated areas.
 The University will take disciplinary action against any student who violates federal, state, city or University regulations.